Last updated February 7, 2026

 Diana Sobo

-Adjacent to the main house is the Vida Mia Healing Center and Spa where each of the treatment rooms is named for indigenous healing crystals and has open-air or large windows to connect guests with nature.
+Adjacent to the main house, the Vida Mia Spa provides a serene setting for these experiences.
+Each treatment room is named for indigenous healing crystals and features open-air or large windows, allowing guests to connect with the surrounding natural environment.

-Vida Mia was carefully designed with ancient Feng Shui principles balancing energies throughout the construction of the building to optimize, health, wealth, charisma, love, sex and luck.
+Vida Mia was carefully designed with ancient Feng Shui principles, balancing energies throughout the building to optimize health, wealth, charisma, love, sex and luck.

 The Learn How to Rest Test

-The big question remains: how can guests ensure they will maintain their learned rest routine once home and back into the daily hustle-bustle again?
+The big question remains: how can guests ensure they will maintain their learned rest routine once home and back into the daily hustle-bustle?

 Diana says there are no guarantees that guests won’t re-emerge into “real life” with some old habits.